preky777/Problem_Statements_ACVTech/README.md

 ## Task List

-The following tasks have been completed in this project:
+The following tasks have been completed in this project the document containing the tasks is uploaded "Task from Acviss Technologies.doc":

     1. Write a function to reverse a string.
     2. Implement a function to find the factorial of a number.